Rohaan553/Progressive-Income-Tax-Calculator/README.md

 1. Clone this repository to the desired location.
 2. Delete the "Income_Taxes.txt" file.
 The program will create and populate this file when it is executed.
 3. Compile the ProgressiveTaxation.java file in the Shell by typing "javac ProgressiveTaxation.java".
 4. Run the program by typing "java ProgressiveTaxation Sample_Incomes.txt" in the Shell.
-After execution is completed, a "Income_Taxes.txt" file should exist in the repository directory containing the income taxes for the incomes provided
+After execution is completed, a "Income_Taxes.txt" file should exist in the repository directory containing the income taxes for the incomes provided.